-Card games have always been fascinating for people of all age groups and geographical regions.
+Card games have always fascinated people of all age groups and geographical regions.
 Whether it is about playing challenging card games such as Poker and Rummy or relatively easy games such as Spades and Solitaire, card games never seem to lose their popularity across the globe.

 A popular category from the card games genre is trick-taking games.
-Trick-taking card games are played using a standard deck of playing cards and a series of rounds involving tricks.
+A trick-taking card game is played using a standard deck of playing cards and a series of rounds involving tricks.
 The objective of such games is closely related to either the number of tricks taken or the value of cards present in a trick.
 It may all seem confusing if you have never played any trick-taking card game, but the rules and gameplay of these games are way easier than they sound.
 One of the most popular trick-taking card games you may have heard of is the Spades game.

 There are numerous card games similar to Spades that are based on trick-taking.
-If you enjoy playing such games, here’s a list, curated exclusively for you, containing six entertaining card games that are similar to the Spades game.
+If you enjoy playing such games, here’s a list, curated exclusively for you, containing six trick-taking card games similar to Spades.
 But before you take a look at what each game is like, you must know what Spades is and how it is played.

 Also Read: 3 Easy Card Games You Can Play Online